tum-pbs/PhiFlow/CONTRIBUTING.md

 Example commit header: `[doc] Improve markdown layout`

-Commits that affect multiple modules, e.g. large-scale refactoring, are not tagged.
+Commits may be tagged with multiple tags, but this should be used sparingly.

+Bugfix commits are tagged with the module to which the fixes are applied.

 ## Style Guide